 - Clean with water.
 Soap is usually not necessary.

-- Lay brushes flat to dry so that water does not sit in the ferrule (metal part) of the brush.
+- Lay brushes flat to dry so that water does not sit in the brush’s ferrule (metal part).

-- Don't use nicer brushes to mix paint It can ruin the shape of the brush.
+- Don’t use more excellent brushes to mix paint.
+It can ruin the shape of the brush.

 Get more tips for watercolor brush care here.